Shopify/theme-check-vscode/README.md

 - `"shopifyLiquid.shopifyCLIPath": string`, (optional, Unix-only) a path to the `shopify` executable.
 - `"shopifyLiquid.languageServerPath": string`, (optional) a path to the `theme-check-language-server` executable.
+- `"shopifyLiquid.disableWindowsWarning": boolean`, (default: `false`) When true, theme check won't bug you with the Windows warning anymore.
+- `"themeCheck.checkOnOpen": boolean`, (default: `true`) makes it so theme check runs on file open.
+- `"themeCheck.checkOnChange": boolean`, (default: `true`) makes it so theme check runs on file change.
+- `"themeCheck.checkOnSave": boolean`, (default: `true`) makes it so theme check runs on file save.

 [tc]: https://github.com/Shopify/theme-check